 22. Troubleshooting UV-visible Spectroscopy

-There are Lots of Benefits and Advantages of having Basic Laboratory Skills and some of them are:
+There are lots of Benefits and Advantages of gaining Basic Laboratory Skills and some of them are:

-2. With Basic Laboratory Skills, you would be able to carry out some needed tasks in the laboratory.This includes providing information for patient diagnosis and treatment by performing laboratory tests in toxicology, chemistry, hematology, immunology, and microbiology laboratories; receiving, typing, testing, and recording blood bank inventories.
+1. Required Tasks: Understanding the required steps, you would be able to carry out necessary tasks in the laboratory, such as providing right information for patient diagnosis and treatment by performing tests in chemistry, toxicology, hematology, immunology and microbiology laboratories, receiving, typing, testing and recording blood bank inventories.

-3. Risk Assessment: This refers to the overall process or method where you: Identify hazards and risk factors that have the potential to cause harm (hazard identification).
-Analyze and evaluate the risk associated with that hazard (risk analysis, and risk evaluation).
+2. Risk Assessment: This is the identification of hazards and risk factors that can cause harm (hazard identification).
+Analyzing and evaluating the associated risk with that hazard (risk analysis and risk evaluation).

-5. Assessment of lab procedures: This refers to the assessment of Laboratory techniques and procedures performed on patient specimens to detect biomarkers and diagnose diseases.
-Blood, urine, semen or tissue samples can be analysed using biochemical, microbiological and cytological methods.
+4. Assessment of Lab Procedures: This is the assessment of Laboratory techniques and procedures performed on patient specimens to detect biomarkers and diagnose diseases, such as blood samples, urine, semen or tissue samples can be analysed using biochemical, microbiological and cytological procedures.

 1. First to Detect Clues: Medical laboratory science provides clues that are key in the diagnosis and treatment of disease or injury, and laboratory professionals are the detectives of the healthcare world.
 They provide clues that are key in the diagnosis and treatment of disease or injury and assist in the maintenance of healthy lifestyles.
 Clues to solving the mysteries of diseases are found in our own bodies.
 Laboratory tests monitor the composition of our blood, urine, and other body fluids and tissues for early warning signs of disease.

-2. Perform Tests: Laboratory professionals perform tests that are crucial to our health and well-being.
-Although they spend less time with patients than physicians and nurses, laboratory scientists are just as dedicated to patients' health.
-As vital members of the health care team, they play a critical role in collecting the information needed to give the best care to an ill or injured patient.
+2. Perform Tests: This is carrying out test that are crucial to our health and well-being.
+Lab professionals play a critical role in collecting the information needed to give the best care to an ill or injured patient.
 They find great satisfaction in their work, knowing that they are helping others and are saving lives.

-3. Diagnose Patient’s History: It is the medical laboratory scientist, not the nurse or physician, who measures blood cholesterol and blood sugar, tests for anemia, checks the urine for protein, identifies strep throat bacteria, prepares blood for transfusion, and even determines if a hit and run driver was under the influence of alcohol or drugs.
+3. Diagnose Patient’s History: Lab professionals and scientists measures blood cholesterol and blood sugar, tests for anemia, checks the urine for protein, identifies strep throat bacteria, prepares blood for transfusion, and even determines if a hit and run driver was under the influence of alcohol or not.

 4. Versatile Skills: Medical laboratory professionals work in many settings: hospitals, doctor's offices, clinics, research facilities, public health centers, the Armed Forces, veterinary offices, colleges, business, and industry.
 Academic achievements and technical ability set the level for responsibility one reaches in medical laboratory science.